The Rocky Horror Punk Rock Show

-The Rocky Horror Punk Rock Show is an album featuring the soundtrack of the 1975 cult film The Rocky Horror Picture Show as performed by modern punk rock bands.
-The album was released in 2003 on Springman Records.
+The Rocky Horror Punk Rock Show is a tribute album featuring the soundtrack of the 1975 cult film The Rocky Horror Picture Show performed by modern punk rock bands, released on Springman Records in 2003.

 Background

 The album started as a project by Shawn "Eddie Migraine" Browning, who got the idea from his wife.
 Work for the project started in 1999.
 Browning said he was a "huge Rocky Horror fan back in High School", and that the show was "where some of us fit in" and "brought us all together".

 Critical reception

 A Punk News reviewer said "while a number of songs suffer from sub-par recordings [or sub-par arrangements], there are some highlights".